jecki/DHParser/examples/ts2typeddict/README.md

-# ts2typeddi
+# ts2typedict

 A transpiler from TypeScript-Interface-definitions to TypedDict classes.

-Author: Eckhart Arnold <eckhart.arnold@posteo.de>, Bavarian Academy of Science and Humanities

 ## License

 ts2dataclass is open source software under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)

-Copyright YEAR AUTHOR'S NAME <EMAIL>, AFFILIATION
+Copyright 2021 Eckhart Arnold <arnold@badw.de>, Bavarian Academy of Sciences and Humanities

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.